tattabbum/trove_manual_installation/manual_installation_havana.rst

 There are several configuration files for Trove:

-* api-paste.ini and trove.conf.sample � for trove-api
+* api-paste.ini and trove.conf.sample - for trove-api
-* trove-taskmanager.conf.sample � for trove-taskmanager
+* trove-taskmanager.conf.sample - for trove-taskmanager
-* trove-guestagent.conf.sample � for trove-guestagent
+* trove-guestagent.conf.sample - for trove-guestagent
-* <service_type>.cloudinit � cloudinit scripts for different service types.
-For now only �mysql� and �percona� are recognized as valid service types.
-NOTE: file names must exactly follow the pattern, e.g. �mysql.cloudinit�
+* <service_type>.cloudinit - cloudinit scripts for different service types.
+For now only mysql and percona are recognized as valid service types.
+NOTE: file names must exactly follow the pattern, e.g. 'mysql.cloudinit'

 Samples of the above are available in $TROVE/trove/etc/trove/ as *.conf.sample files.
 If a vanilla Ubuntu image used as a source image for Trove instances, then it is cloudinit script�s responsibility to install and run Trove guestagent in the instance.